-Process water is broadly defined as water used in industry, manufacturing processes, power generation, and similar applications.
+What is process water?
+It's broadly defined as water used in industry, manufacturing processes, power generation, and similar applications.

 Having the required quantity and quality of water to be used throughout the facility is a critical element to ensuring uptime and product consistency.

-The specific process water requirements of various industries and plants vary enormously.
-Process water is usually sourced from surface water, ground water, municipal, or some combination of these water sources.
-In many cases, the water from these sources needs to be treated to remove contaminants and minerals to protect equipment and ensure a consistent end-product.
+With a foundational understanding of “what is process water,” one can now start to explore the specific process water requirements of various industries and plants.
+These can vary enormously.
+Process water is usually sourced from surface water, groundwater, municipal, or some combination of these water sources.
+In many cases, the water from these sources needs to be treated to remove contaminants and minerals to protect equipment and ensure consistent conditions for end-products.
 Water is therefore treated using a variety of process water technologies depending on the feed water, final water quality, and volume requirements.

-Veolia is experienced in providing and servicing process water technologies designed to meet these needs, producing high-quality process water from a range of feed water sources and significantly reducing water consumption.
+Veolia is experienced in providing and servicing process water technologies designed to meet these needs, including the production of high-quality process water from a range of feed water sources and significantly reducing water consumption.

 Here are just a few examples of industrial process water use:

-- Pharmaceutical and cosmetics industries: process water is required that continuously meets stringent regulatory requirements
+Pharmaceutical and cosmetics industries: process water is required that continuously meets stringent regulatory and environmental requirement

-- Food and beverage industries: flexible water purification and contaminant removal systems support the need for ingredient water
+Food and beverage industries: flexible water purification and contaminant removal systems support the need for an ingredient water source

-- Automotive industry: vehicle production plants have a significant demand for process water of known quality
+Automotive industry: vehicle production plants have a high demand for process water of known quality

 Featured Resources & Information